Getting Started with ABM for B2B Technical Industries

 Identify where you can source a list

-Tools like ZoomInfo, Growbots, and LinkedIn as well as others, can access at your local library, allow you to identify companies that fit your target industry NAICS or SIC codes, company size (headcount on LinkedIn, revenue in ZoomInfo), geographic targets, and other key terms.
-You may want to start with all three, to see where you find the best data, but purchasing a sales navigator license for LinkedIn is the most budget-friendly (aside from library database tools).
+Tools like ZoomInfo, Growbots, Copilot AI, Apollo, and LinkedIn as well as others you can access at your local library allow you to identify companies that fit your target industry NAICS or SIC codes, company size by revenue or headcount, geographic targets, and other key terms.
+ZoomInfo tends to be the most expensive but also the best data; Apollo.io or purchasing a sales navigator license for LinkedIn are the most budget-friendly options (aside from library database tools).

 Identify methods to which you want to market to your list for outbound activities

-While direct mail and moderate to expensive gifts to your most important target accounts have often been a key part of ABM strategies in the past, with many people working from home during COVID, you’ll have to sideline those tactics for now.
+While direct mail and moderate to expensive gifts to your most important target accounts have often been a key part of ABM strategies in the past, with many people working from home, you may have to sideline those tactics unless you know they’re in-office.
 Additionally, many companies don’t allow their employees to accept gifts from vendors.
 Likewise, any strategies that rely on targeting via company IP address are only useful for people either in the office or browsing the web via their company’s VPN.
 Typical methods to reach a new audience for awareness include:

 Display advertising